stijn-dejongh/lovecraft_public_domain/manuscript/electric_executioner.md

 knows--I alone have the secret--that's why I and Quetzalcoatl and Huitzilopotchli will rule the world alone--I and they, if I choose to let them. . . .
-But I must have experimental subjects--subjects-- do you know whom I've chosen for the first? "
+But I must have experimental subjects--subjects-- do you know whom I've chosen for the first?"_

 I tried jocoseness, quickly merging into friendly seriousness, as a sedative.
 Quick thought and apt words might save me yet.

-  "Well, there are lots of fine subjects among the politicians of San Francisco, where I come from!
+_"Well, there are lots of fine subjects among the politicians of San Francisco, where I come from!
 They need your treatment, and I'd like to help you introduce it!
 But really, I think I can help you in all truth.
-I have some influence in Sacramento, and if you'll go back to the States with me after I'm through with my business in Mexico, I'll see that you get a hearing. "
+I have some influence in Sacramento, and if you'll go back to the States with me after I'm through with my business in Mexico, I'll see that you get a hearing."_

 He answered soberly and civilly.

-  "No--I can't go back.
+_"No--I can't go back.
 I swore not to when those criminals at Albany turned down my invention and set spies to watch me and steal from me.
 But I must have American subjects.
 Those greasers are under a curse, and would be too easy; and the full-blood Indians--the real children of the feathered serpent--are sacred and inviolate except for proper sacrificial victims . . . and even those must be slain according to ceremony.
 I must have Americans without going back--and the first man I choose will be signally honoured.
-Do you know who he is? "
+Do you know who he is?"_

 I temporised desperately.

-  "Oh, if that's all the trouble, I'll find you a dozen first-rate Yankee specimens as soon as we get to Mexico City!
-I know where there are lots of small mining men who wouldn't be missed for days-- "
+_"Oh, if that's all the trouble, I'll find you a dozen first-rate Yankee specimens as soon as we get to Mexico City!
+I know where there are lots of small mining men who wouldn't be missed for days--"_

 But he cut me short with a new and sudden air of authority which had a touch of real dignity in it.

-  "That'll do--we've trifled long enough.
+_"That'll do--we've trifled long enough.
 Get up and stand erect like a man.
 You're the subject I've chosen, and you'll thank me for the honour in the other world, just as the sacrificial victim thanks the priest for transferring him to eternal glory.
 A new principle--no other man alive has dreamed of such a battery, and it might never again be hit on if the world experimented a thousand years.
 Do you know that atoms aren't what they seem?
 Fools!
-A century after this some dolt would be guessing if I were to let the world live! "
+A century after this some dolt would be guessing if I were to let the world live!"_

 As I arose at his command, he drew additional feet of cord from the valise and stood erect beside me; the wire helmet outstretched toward me in both hands, and a look of real exaltation on his tanned and bearded face.
 For an instant he seemed like a radiant Hellenic mystagogue or hierophant.

-  "Here, O Youth--a libation!
-Wine of the cosmos--nectar of the starry spaces--Linos--Iacchus--Ialmenos--Zagreus--Dionysos--Atys--Hylas--sprung from Apollo and slain by the hounds of Argos--seed of Psamathe--child of the sun--Evoë!
+_"Here, O Youth--a libation!
+Wine of the cosmos--nectar of the starry spaces--Linos--Iacchus--Ialmenos--Zagreus--Dionysos--Atys--Hylas--sprung
+from Apollo and slain by the hounds of Argos--seed of Psamathe--child of the sun--Evoë!
-Evoë! "
+Evoë!"_

 He was chanting again, and this time his mind seemed far back amongst the classic memories of his college days.
 In my erect posture I noticed the nearness of the signal cord overhead, and wondered whether I could reach it through some gesture of ostensible response to his ceremonial mood.
-It was worth trying, so with an antiphonal cry of "Evoë! " I put my arms forward and upward toward him in a ritualistic fashion, hoping to give the cord a tug before he could notice the act.
+It was worth trying, so with an antiphonal cry of _"Evoë!"_
+I put my arms forward and upward toward him in a ritualistic fashion, hoping to give the cord a tug before he could notice the act.
 But it was useless.
 He saw my purpose, and moved one hand toward the right-hand coat pocket where my revolver lay.
 No words were needed, and we stood for a moment like carven figures.
-Then he quietly said, "Make haste! "
+Then he quietly said, _"Make haste!"_

 Again my mind rushed frantically about seeking avenues of escape.
 The doors, I knew, were not locked on Mexican trains; but my companion could easily forestall me if I tried to unlatch one and jump out.
 Besides, our speed was so great that success in that direction would probably be as fatal as failure.
 The only thing to do was to play for time.
 Of the three-and-a-half-hour trip a good slice was already worn away, and once we got to Mexico City the guards and police in the station would provide instant safety.

 There would, I thought, be two distinct times for diplomatic stalling.
 If I could get him to postpone the slipping on of the hood, that much time would be gained.
 Of course I had no belief that the thing was really deadly; but I knew enough of madmen to understand what would happen when it failed to work.
 To his disappointment would be added a mad sense of